Alan Green (broadcaster): Other controversies

 In 2004, Green was censured by Ofcom after he made a comment live on-air about Manchester United's Cameroonian midfielder Eric Djemba-Djemba speaking pidgin English with the referee.
 Green said that Djemba-Djemba was saying "me no cheat" to the referee.
 A listener complained that it was inappropriate to suggest a black man was unable to speak grammatical English.
 Green had previously described Manchester City's Chinese defender Sun Jihai as wearing shirt "Number 17 – that'll be the Chicken Chow Mein, then" during a live radio broadcast.

 In 2005, Green had a dispute with Everton fans after he wrote an article in which he suggested that manager David Moyes, "instead of raising expectations after Everton's fourth-place finish the previous season, should suppress them."
 Green's article led to him receiving some death threats.

 In 2007, he commentated on a match between Everton and Reading at Goodison Park.
 Film star Sylvester Stallone was paraded on the pitch and Green joked about whether Stallone's limousine would still have wheels when he returned to it.
 This prompted an official complaint to the BBC by Liverpool City Council, upset at his stereotypical views about car crime in the city.

 Green is reported to have fallen out with a number of his broadcasting colleagues over the years.
 In 2009, he was reported to have had a rift with former fellow BBC broadcaster Mark Saggers, that surfaced in on-air exchanges.
 Saggers left the BBC to join rival Talksport at the end of the 2008–09 English football season.

 In June 2016, Green stated that he would boycott the 2018 FIFA World Cup in Russia due to the "horrendous atmosphere" he had experienced on previous trips to Russia.

 Personal life

-Green lives in Somerford with his wife Brenda, whom he married on 29 March 1980.
+Green lives in Somerford, Cheshire with his wife Brenda, whom he married on 29 March 1980.